joevaugh4n/adamkoszary/src/content/docs/readme.md

 description: How to use this Astro site
 ---

-An explanation of how this site works, how it's maintained, and how you can introduce changes (to either the frontend or the backend).

-## Backend: WordPress

-You can customise the majority of the homepage content directly from Wordpress.
-The site uses WordPress as a backend data source.
-Here's how the different parts of the homepage connect to WordPress pages.
+There are two ways that you can edit this website’s content:

+- **WordPress**: Most of the homepage, posts, and subpages pull their content directly from your WordPress dashboard.
+This means you can change content easily without having to go under the hood.
+- **Astro (via GitHub)**: Some of the text and images are hardcoded into the site design.
+Changing this content requires a little knowledge of using GitHub (where the code is stored) and HTML to make the edits.

+## Making changes to the homepage
+Here are each of the homepage sections.
+I'll flag what you can change in WordPress and what you'd need to change in Astro.

-#### Section 1: Introduction
+### Introduction

-This section connects to the Pitch page (`/pitch`).
-The title ('Adam Koszary') is hardcoded, but you can change the subtitle.
+- **Title**: Hardcoded in Astro.
+- **Description**: Edit the content of the Pitch page on WordPress.

-#### Section 2: What I do
+### What I do

 This section connects to the Services page (`/services`).
-All content is synced from WordPress.

-- _Opening paragraph_: The API uses a custom `<p id='introduction'>` tag on WordPress to parse this section.
-If you change this text, ensure you wrap it with the same HTML `<p>` tag, like so:
+All content syncs to WordPress, but there are a few things to keep in mind:

+- **Opening paragraph**: Make sure you begin the opening paragraph with `<p id='introduction'>` and close it with `</p>`.
+This instructs the code to treat the line as the introduction, rather than as one of the collapsible items.
+For example:

 ```
 <p id='intro'>I can help make people actually like you and follow you online.</p>
 ```

-- _Individual service drawers_: The API creates the drawers from each individual `<li>` tag within the `<ul>` list.
-It defines the title from the section before the colon, and selects the description from what's after the colon.
-To make a new drawer, simply create a new `<li>` line.
-There is also custom logic for the picture of Keith in the Keith tag (it detects Keith's name and then displays the drawer differently).
+- **Individual service drawers**: The code creates the collapsible items from individual `<li>` tag within a `<ul>` list.
+For example:

 ```
 <ul>